mrjoes/mrjoes.github.com/about.md

 Status
 ------

-Currently I'm looking for remote full-time Python-related job for up to 6 months.
+Currently I'm looking for remote full-time/contractor Python-related job for up to 6 months.

 How I can help you: